National Unity Committee (Bolivia): In government

-The CUN won four seats in the Chamber of Deputies in the congressional election: Gastón Villa, representing Chuquisaca; Antonio Ormachea, representing Potosí; and Ronald MacLean and Hugo Torres, representing Santa Cruz.
-Pereda's landslide victory in the concurrent presidential election, however, was marred by credible allegations of massive electoral fraud perpetuated by the regime.
-The results were consequently annulled amid rising unrest, leading Pereda and the UNP to overthrow Banzer and seize power in a coup d'état.
+The CUN won four seats in the Chamber of Deputies in the congressional election that July: Villa, representing Chuquisaca; Ormachea, representing Potosí; and MacLean and Hugo Torres, representing Santa Cruz.
+Pereda's landslide victory in the concurrent presidential election, however, was marred by the massive electoral fraud perpetuated by the regime.
+The results were consequently annulled amid rising unrest, leading Pereda and the UNP to overthrow Banzer and seize power in a coup d'état on 21 July.

 The coup provoked the resignation of Villa as a party member due to his personal loyalty to Banzer.
 In contrast, the CUN under MacLean backed Pereda's takeover and assumed positions in government.
 MacLean and Juan Luzio became personal advisors to the president, as his legal advisor and private secretary, respectively, while Ormachea was appointed to serve on the National Board of Social Action.
 More significant, the CUN was given charge of a ministry in the president's cabinet, through the appointment of Jaime Larrazábal as minister of energy.
-In November, after Pereda reshuffled his cabinet to include a majority of military officers, MacLean, designated minister of planning, was among just four non-officers appointed.
+In November, Pereda reshuffled his cabinet to include a majority of military officers.
+MacLean, designated minister of planning, was among just four non-officers appointed.

 Even as other UNP member parties were expelled from the regime, the CUN remained aligned with Pereda.
 It was the lone non-signatory to the document that – citing Pereda's sidelining of civilian politicians – dissolved the UNP alliance.
 The CUN remained in government until it was toppled alongside the rest of Pereda's regime on 24 November, after another coup d'état led by the Armed Forces.